 - The Nurse Health Line has been promoted to the community at large, providing easy access for callers via a non-emergency number as an alternative to 9-1-1 for non-emergencies

-- Nurses are co-located and fully integrated with the 9-1-1 emergency medical dispatch system, which assures warm hand-off of callers transferred to 9-1-1 in Washoe County
+- Nurses are co-located and fully integrated with the 9-1-1 emergency medical dispatch system, which assures warm hand-off of callers transferred to 9-1-1

 The Nurse Health Line has achieved Accredited Center of Excellence designation from the International Academy of Emergency Dispatch.
 REMSA is honored to be the first ECNS nurse triage center in the world to achieve this accreditation.

 ECNS provides an effective and standardized clinical assessment and assignment of recommended level of care.

 Our online survey is currently unavailable for past Nurse Health Line Callers.
 Please fill out the survey with the enclosed postage-paid envelope that you received in the mail.
 Your feedback is important to us as we always strive to improve our services.